5/8/2025

 speaker

-And then Brad, back to your second question around insurance, we continue to move forward with our programs, everything that we work on across our risk team here at Lyft.
+And then Brad, back to your second question around insurance.
+We continue to move forward with our programs, everything that we work on across our risk team here at Lyft.
 We highlighted a whole bunch of that at Investor Day and have talked about it since, but it's just continuing that momentum.
 We have unique industry-leading capabilities.
 We are continuously innovating to make our platform safer through technology, products, partnerships.
-You know, we innovated things like the smooth cruiser score, which gives drivers feedback on how they're doing and how to provide better rides.
+We innovated things like the Smooth Cruiser Score, which gives drivers feedback on how they're doing and how to provide better rides.
 We will continue that.
 We are recognized by our partners, our long-standing partners, you know, for all of those advancements.
 And so we feel really good about our program.
 You heard us talk about our renewal, our 10-1 renewal.
-As you know, we've got a six month cycle.
+As you know, we've got a six-month cycle.
 No new updates there.
 You know, it's reflected in how you see our guide in the second quarter.
 So I don't have anything specific to call out there.
-We continue to make great progress.
-We've got a great team and we've got great long-term partnerships.
+We continue to make Great progress we've got a great team and we've got great long term partnerships.

 speaker